songmeo/RistoranteConFusion/README.md

 ## Features:
+  * clicking menu dishes to see details, adding comments about those dishes
   * adding comments, feedbacks to server and fetch them to the page
   * leaders, dishes, comments, images are loaded from the server
   * redux for state management